chepkiruikaren16/Akan_name_generator/README.md

 To run this project locally:

 Clone the repository:
-git clone git@github.com:chepkiruikaren16/Akan_name_generator.git
+git clone git@github.com:chepkiruikaren16/Akan_name_generator.git.
-Navigate to the project folder: cd Akan_name_generator
+Navigate to the project folder: cd Akan_name_generator.
 Open the index.html file in your preferred web browser.

 Usage

 Enter your birth day, month, and year.
 Select your gender.
 Click the Generate Akan Name button.